-We pride ourselves on three core values at the Park, which we believe is the backbone of our success over the last 25 years:
+We pride ourselves on three core values at the Park, which we believe is the backbone of our success over the last 30 years, Flexibility, Fairness & Customer Care.

-The area where the MCP is now located was originally the Cork Park Racecourse, which opened in 1869.
+The site of the Marina Commercial Park originally hosted Cork Park Racecourse, which opened in 1869.

-In 1917, Henry Ford, whose family hailed from West Cork, established the first Ford manufacturing plant outside of the US, and chose the Marina in Cork as its base, with the first Fordson Tractor rolling off the production line in 1919.
+In 1917, Henry Ford, whose family hailed from West Cork, established the first Ford manufacturing plant outside of the US and chose the Marina in Cork as its base, with the first Fordson Tractor rolling off the production line in 1919.

-Irish Dunlop commenced production in the eastern half of the site from the early 1930’s, and subsequently expanded in size and capacity.
+Irish Dunlop commenced production in the eastern half of the site from the early 1930’s, expanding in size and capacity.

-This resulted in this area becoming the industrial hub of the city, with the two of the larger employers based there.
+As a result this area become the industrial hub of the city, with the two of the cities largest employers based there.